+Fundamental Policies

-I - undamental Po licies Stock ownership comply.
-Emers specified multiple of base salary.
-NEOs generally have five years to uidelines.
-Effective October 1, 2021, we increased our stock Posit tion Req.
-Multiple(1) Actual(2) CEO From 5X to 6X 11.4 X CFO From 3X to 4X 10.5 X Othe r NEOs From 1X to 3X 12.4 to 46.9X Stock trading Requires written permission from Chief Financial Officer and Chief Legal Officer before trading in Emerson stock.
+Stock ownership Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
+NEOs generally have five years to comply.
+Emerson NEOs have substantially exceeded the guidelines.
+Effective October 1, 2021, we increased our stock ownership guidelines as follows:

+Position Req.
+Multiple(1) Actual(2)

+CEO From 5X to 6X 11.4 X

+CFO From 3X to 4X 10.5 X

+Other NEOs From 1X to 3X 12.4 to 46.9X

+Stock trading Requires written permission from Chief Financial Officer and Chief Legal Officer before trading in Emerson stock.

 Clawback In the fall of 2023, we amended and restated our clawback policy to conform to recently adopted NYSE and SEC rules.
 The policy generally provides that in the event of certain accounting restatements, the Compensation Committee shall take prompt action to recover erroneously awarded incentive compensation from executive officers in connection with the three prior fiscal years.
 The policy provides the Committee with broad discretion regarding the means of recovery.
 Previously, our clawback policy provided for recovery if the Board determined that the executive officer engaged in intentional misconduct leading to a material restatement.
 Our 2015 Incentive Shares Plan includes additional clawback provisions.
 Beginning in 2019, the Company expanded clawback rights for all incentive compensation awards and payments to provide for potential forfeiture or clawback in connection with violations of the Company's ethics and compliance programs and policies, including its Code of Conduct and Code of Ethics to the extent allowed by law.

-Hedging in the value of our stock su fficers) and Directors from engaging in transactions to hedge or offset ig, put or call options, forward sale or purchase contracts, equity Pledging Prohibits pledo ning of Company shares as collateral for a lo an by Directors or elected officers.
+Hedging dging Our hedging policy prohibits officers (including executive officers) and Directors from engaging in transactions to hedge or offset value declines in the value of our stock such as short selling, put or call options, forward sale or purchase contracts, equity swaps and exchange funds.

-(1) Includes share equivalents and shares in retirement accounts and restricted stock.

-(2) Actual multiple based on beneficial ownership, excluding options (see page 76), and share price of \$96.57 as of September 29, 2023.
+- (1) Includes share equivalents and shares in retirement accounts and restricted stock. - (2) Actual multiple based on beneficial ownership, excluding options (see page 76), and share price of \$96.57 as of September 29, 2023.